oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The MAGMA project aims to develop a dense linear algebra library similar to LAPACK but for heterogeneous/hybrid architectures, starting with current Multicore+GPU systems.

-**URL**
+**More Information**

 https://icl.cs.utk.edu/magma/